List of crossings of the Seine

-This page is a list of present-day bridges over the River Seine and its channels, sorted by département, and then sorted from downstream to upstream.
+This is a list of present-day bridges over the River Seine and its channels, sorted by département, and then sorted from downstream to upstream.
 After each bridge is listed the name of the communes which it links together, with the one on the right bank of the river given first.
 The list does not include bridges over its tributaries.